aidan-duggan/while-gaming/_drafts/rugbyrules.md.md

 wide play: speed / pass  vs ability to rearrange

-Kick: gain territory
+Kick play: gain territory

 Alternative thought:

 Trick taking, trump suit is action, with each round targeting a goal based on a limited hand.
-All cards have all suits, but different values
+All cards have all suits, but different values.
+Draws favour the attacker.
+Need something to force symety

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTg0MTYyMTA0XX0=
+eyJoaXN0b3J5IjpbLTc1MzcxMDgxXX0=
 -->